-This episode, When Jair met Donald Trump, is supported by Fast Help.
+This episode, When Jair met Donald, is supported by Fast Help.
 Fast Help is a Brasília-based IT company that is focused on cybersecurity.
 Protect your business by teaming up with Fast Help.
 Go to fasthelp.com.br for more information on how to protect your company’s virtual space.

 Listen and subscribe to our podcast from your mobile device:

 Gustavo Ribeiro has extensive experience covering Brazilian politics.
 His work has been featured across Brazilian and French media outlets, including Veja, Época, Folha de São Paulo, Médiapart and Radio France Internationale.
 He is the recipient of multiple awards, including the Abril Prize for outstanding political journalism.
 He holds a master’s degree in Political Science and Latin American studies from Panthéon-Sorbonne University in Paris.

 Celso Amorim is a Brazilian diplomat who served as Brazil’s Foreign Minister in two different stints: 1993-1994, and 2003-2010, under President Luiz Inácio Lula da Silva.
 He was also Brazil’s Minister of Defense between 2011 and 2014, under President Dilma Rousseff.
 In 2009, Mr. Amorim was named the “world’s best foreign minister” by Foreign Policy magazine blogger David Rothkopf.